AI-Driven Inflation Risk Could Reshape Global Markets

 Central bank and institutional responses

-Central banks have taken a cautious but increasingly explicit stance.
-Policymakers have emphasized that while AI could raise long-term productivity, short-term price effects depend on how quickly supply adjusts.
-Several monetary authorities have noted that energy prices, capital goods inflation, and skilled labor costs are key transmission channels.
+Central banks have adopted a cautious but increasingly explicit stance, emphasizing that while AI may lift long-term productivity, its short-term price effects depend on how quickly supply expands.

-The International Monetary Fund has highlighted AI as a structural force with mixed inflation implications, stressing that outcomes will differ across countries depending on energy capacity, regulatory frameworks, and investment efficiency.
+Multilateral institutions including the International Monetary Fund and the World Bank similarly describe AI as a structural force with mixed inflation implications, noting that outcomes will vary across countries based on energy capacity, regulatory frameworks, and investment efficiency.

 Market reactions and investor positioning